Blogs

 Grad PLUS Loans eliminated

-Students enrolling in graduate programs after July 1, 2026 will no longer be able to borrow Grad PLUS loans.
-Current students enrolled in a graduate or professional program who borrowed Grad PLUS loans before July 1, 2026, can continue to borrow Grad PLUS loans for the remainder of their program or up to three academic years (whichever is shorter).
+Students enrolling in graduate programs after July 1, 2026 will no longer be able to borrow Graduate PLUS Loans.
+Under a legacy provision, current students enrolled in a graduate or professional program who borrowed any type of federal Direct Loan before July 1, 2026, can continue to borrow Graduate PLUS Loans for the remainder of their program or up to three academic years (whichever is shorter), provided they meet the eligibility requirements.

 New definitions and limits for Direct Unsubsidized Loans

-The law introduces new terminology, including “graduate students” and “professional students.”
+The law introduces new terminology of “graduate students” and “professional students”.
 Graduate students can borrow up to $20,500 in Direct Unsubsidized Loans each year, with a lifetime borrowing cap of $100,000.
 Professional students are eligible to borrow up to $50,000 annually, with a lifetime maximum of $200,000.
-While we can expect that professional students will include people enrolled in medical or law school, we do not yet know the complete definition of “professional” versus “graduate”.
-The US Department of Education is in the process of creating regulations that will establish this definition, so there is more information to come.

 Student Loan Repayment